ESloman/cslo/examples/README.md

 # Examples

-The examples in this directory provide some.
+The examples in this directory provide some examples on the language's syntax.